zakisaati/Pseudomonas_pangenome/analyses/genomes_annotation.md

 $ run_dbcan.py "proteomes".faa protein --out_dir output_dbcan --dia_cpu 10 --hmm_cpu 10 --hotpep_cpu 10 --tf_cpu 10 --tf_cpu 10 --db_dir /home/zaki/db
 ~~~

-We then filtered te results to retain only those proteins annotated by at least 2 of the 3 algorithms included in the script.
+We then filtered the results to retain only those proteins annotated by at least 2 of the 3 algorithms included in the script.

 ~~~
 $ for file in *.txt